County police

-County police, often (but not always) called county sheriffs in the United States, are police forces existing primarily in the United States that possess primary jurisdiction over an entire county.
-England and Wales, two constituent countries of the United Kingdom, are policed by territorial police forces which are largely formed on a county basis.
+County police, often called county sheriffs in the United States, are police forces existing primarily in the United States that possess primary jurisdiction over an entire county.
+England and Wales, two constituent countries of the United Kingdom, are policed by territorial police forces largely formed on a county basis.
 Historically, Northern Ireland and Scotland, the other two constituent countries of the UK, have had county police, although both countries now have unified national police services.

 Sweden

 Until the end of 2014, all of the 21 counties of Sweden had its own County Police Department.
 In 2015, Sweden merged all local police departments into a single police agency, dividing the country into seven police regions instead.